ahrtr/gocontainer/README.md

 }
 ```

-The function "Compare" is used to compare two values of golang build-in data types listed below.
+The function "Compare" is used to compare two values using the given Comparator of the third parameter.
+If the Comparator is nil, then they are compared according to their natural ordering of golang build-in data types listed below.
 The two arguments must be the same data type, otherwise an error in the second return value will be returned.
 It returns a negative integer, zero, or a positive integer as the first argument is less than, equal to, or greater than the second one.
 Note that for **bool**, a false is regarded as less than a true.
 - bool
 - int
 - int8